zopencommunity/meta/README.md

 ```

 ## Installation
-- Download the pax to a suitable location (for example /tmp).
+- Download the meta pax to a suitable location (for example /tmp).
 - Expand the pax using the command ```pax -rvf <filename>.pax```.
 This will expand the pax to the current directory, listing the various included files as it does so.
 - From the ```meta-<ver>/bin``` directory run the following command, answering the questions appropriately:
 ```bash